qxf2/selenium-beginners/readme.md

 ####UPDATE:

-It has been updated on 14-Sep-2022 to account for [some changes](https://github.com/SeleniumHQ/selenium/blob/a4995e2c096239b42c373f26498a6c9bb4f2b3e7/py/CHANGES) in Selenium 4.3.2 that were not backward incompatible.
+This repo has been updated on 14-Sep-2022 to account for [some changes](https://github.com/SeleniumHQ/selenium/blob/a4995e2c096239b42c373f26498a6c9bb4f2b3e7/py/CHANGES) in Selenium 4.3.2 that were not backward incompatible.
 We also took this chance to update the scripts to use Python 3.x

 --------
 Setup: